Water wave scattering by a surface-mounted rectangular anisotropic elastic plate: Radiation potentials

 \section{Radiation potentials}

 For each vibration mode of the plate $\w_j$, we compute the radiation potential $\phi^{\mathrm{ra}}_j$, namely the velocity potential of the fluid induced by the plate motion in the form $\w=\Re\{\w_j(x,y)\e^{-\upi\omega t}\}$.
-The radiation potential $\phi^{\mathrm{ra}}_j$ satisfies the boundary value problem consisting of \eqref{laplace_fd}, \eqref{seabed_fd}, \eqref{fs_fd}, \eqref{plate_sommerfeld} and the kinematic condition
+The radiation potential $\phi^{\mathrm{ra}}_j$ satisfies the boundary value problem consisting of \eqref{laplace_fd}, \eqref{seabed_fd}, \eqref{fs_fd}, \eqref{plate_sommerfeld} in the case $\phi^{\mathrm{inc}}=0$, and the kinematic condition